 Funding for Indigenous communities to invest in water

-The Australian Government will provide $40 million over 4 years to help Indigenous communities invest in water for cultural and economic activities.
+The Australian Government is providing $40 million to help Indigenous communities invest in water for cultural and economic activities through the National Indigenous Australians Agency.

 Northern Basin and southern Basin Indigenous communities will each receive $20 million funding.